 Though she’s a proud Georgia native, today, Heather lives with her husband in Colorado.
-In her spare time, she enjoys hiking Pikes Peak, cheering on the Georgia Bulldogs, and volunteering with the Junior League of Colorado Springs.
+In her spare time, she enjoys hiking Pikes Peak, cheering on the Georgia Bulldogs, and volunteering with the Junior League of Denver.

 Somerlyn Cothran is IW’s Senior Vice President for Development.
 Cothran has been running a national trade association management and fundraising company headquartered in Oklahoma for the past 16 years.
 Cothran founded that organization in 2001, and had then developed and managed hundreds of national and local fundraising efforts, national trade associations, nonprofits, and political action committees.